NU-Haptics-Lab/haptx_interfaces/README.md

             - Ring Finger: `'lh_rf'`
             - Little Finger: `'lh_lf'`

-- A list of booleans called `activated` which specifies the state of each finger break specified in the `name` list
+- A list of booleans called `activated` which specifies the state of each finger brake specified in the `name` list
     - Options:
         - `True`
         - `False`